LeDoesCS/Data-Driven-Carry/README.md

-# Introduction
+# League of Legends

 For those that are unaware, **League of Legends**, also called "League" or "LoL" for short, is a 5 vs 5 online game where each player controls a character called "Champions", each with different abilities, roles, and playstyles where the common goal is to defend your team's base whilst trying to destory the other teams'.
 Maps consists of 3 lanes, seperated by jungles, and scattered with objectives to boost in-game metrics like gold, levels, items, etc, and where gaps in these come from team synergy, game sense, mechanical skills, and overall luck.
-You can found our more about the dataset here: [League Dataset](https://oracleselixir.com/tools/downloads)
+You can found out more about the dataset here: [League Dataset](https://oracleselixir.com/tools/downloads)

 In this project, we will analyze the **2025 E-sports Match Dataset**, which comprises over **15,000 observations** containing stats like kills, gold, deaths, and more for each player in every match.
+For this, we'll pose a central question that our data analysis will stem from.

 ## Central Question:
 *Which role is most valuable in carrying a team to victory based on early game performance?*